Al Leiter: Toronto Blue Jays

 Leiter finally got over his injury troubles in 1993, making 32 appearances (12 starts) for the Blue Jays.
-That year he appeared in 5 postseason games and even picked up a win in relief in Game One, and hit a double in Game Three of the 1993 World Series, as the Blue Jays went on to win their second consecutive World Championship.
+That year he appeared in 5 postseason games and even picked up a win in relief in Game 1, and hit a double in Game 3 of the World Series, as the Blue Jays won their second consecutive championship.
 Leiter pitched effectively for the Blue Jays for the next two seasons before departing via free agency in 1996.

 Florida Marlins

 Following the 1995 season, Leiter left Toronto and signed with the Florida Marlins as a free agent.
 In his first season as a Marlin, Leiter made his first All-Star team, going 16–12 with a 2.93 ERA and 200 strikeouts.

 On May 11, 1996, he pitched a no-hitter against the Colorado Rockies, the first no-hitter in Marlins franchise history.
 This was also the first no-hitter that included a three-pitch inning.
 Leiter was also selected to his first All Star game.
 The game was played at Veterans Stadium in Philadelphia where he recorded the last out of a National League 6–0 win over the American League.
 The win was the last NL win for 13 years until 2010 when the National League won the All Star Classic in Anaheim.

 In 1997, Leiter won another World Series as the Marlins beat the Cleveland Indians.
 Leiter started Game 7 for the Marlins, pitching 6 innings and giving up two earned runs while being credited with a no decision.
 The Marlins would go on to win the game 3–2 in 11 innings to capture the championship.